dsnoeijer/angular/aio/content/guide/upgrade-performance.md

 In a hybrid application you run both frameworks at the same time.
 This means that you need at least one module each from both AngularJS and Angular.

-For the most part, you specify the modules in the same way you would for a regular application.
+In general, you specify the modules in the same way you would for a regular application.
 Then, you use the `upgrade/static` helpers to let the two frameworks know about assets they can use from each other.
-This is known as "upgrading" and "downgrading".
+This is known as "upgrading" and "downgrading."

 <div class="callout is-helpful">